JohnnyMorganz/luau-analyze-rojo/README.md

 Limit flags:

-These options affect internal limits of the Luau typechecker.\
+Internal Luau flags can be modified and set using `--flag:NAME=value`.
-Changing these may permit the typechecker to work on complex code at the cost of performance.\
+Changing flags may permit the typechecker to work on complex code at the cost of performance.
-We don't have good documentation on how these flags affect behavior.\
+We don't have good documentation on how these flags affect behaviour.

-Defaults may be listed by running `luau-analyze-rojo --help`
+All available flags and their defaults can be listed using `luau-analyze-rojo --show-flags`

-- `--flag:LuauTypeInferRecursionLimit=INT`
-- `--flag:LuauTypeInferIterationLimit=INT`
-- `--flag:LuauTypeInferTypePackLoopLimit=INT`
-- `--flag:LuauCheckRecursionLimit=INT`
-- `--flag:LuauTarjanChildLimit=INT`
-- `--flag:LuauTableTypeMaximumStringifierLength=INT`

 ## Registering global types